 What is meant by verifiable?

-The Code does not specify what constitutes ‘verifiable’, but in 2006 the European Court of Justice ruled in the case of Lidl v Colruyt that for a general price comparison to be verifiable, the advertiser should set out the relevant information in the ad or signpost how the information used to make that comparison can be checked by the target audience.
+The Code does not specify what constitutes ‘verifiable’, but in 2006 the European Court of Justice ruled, in the case of Lidl v Colruyt, that for a general price comparison to be verifiable, the advertiser should set out the relevant information in the ad, or signpost how the information used to make that comparison can be checked by the target audience.

 While CAP does not give legal advice, the ASA has taken this position into account when investigating complaints on this issue.

-What kinds of comparisons require verification information?
+What kind of comparisons require verification information?

 Some comparisons are easily verifiable; a price comparison between two identical products sold by two different retailers, for example, could be checked by looking on their websites.
 Other comparisons, such as those that involve many products, are likely to be more difficult to verify, and the ad will need to provide sufficient information to allow consumers to verify the claim.

-One advertiser questioned whether their ads were subject to the verifiability requirement, because it did not contain a price comparison and instead referred to its price match scheme.
-The ASA ruled that because the competitors were identifiable the verifiability requirement applied, and therefore the advertiser should have signposted consumers to their methodology (Wm Morrison Supermarkets plc, 26 August 2015).
+One advertiser questioned whether their ads were subject to the verifiability requirement, given they detailed a price match scheme, rather than a price comparison.
+The ASA ruled that because the competitors were identifiable, the verifiability requirement applied, and therefore the advertiser should have signposted consumers to the relevant information (Wm Morrison Supermarkets plc, 26 August 2015).

-The information provided must be sufficient for consumers to be able to verify the comparison.
-The claim “The UK’s Best Network” needed to be backed up by objective evidence which showed Vodafone’s network had been found to perform better in technical aspects such as coverage and reliability than the rest of the market.
-Although the ad did include information about the customer survey used to support the claim it did not include, or direct consumers to, objective evidence to support the claim, and was therefore not verifiable (Vodafone Ltd, 28 July 2021).
+By way of a further example, the ASA ruled that “The UK’s Best Network” needed to be backed up by objective evidence showing that Vodafone’s network had performed better in technical aspects such as coverage and reliability than the rest of the market.
+The ad did not include, or direct consumers to, objective evidence to support the claim, and was therefore not verifiable.
+The reference to the customer survey used (unsuccessfully) to evidence the claims was deemed insufficient to verify them (Vodafone Ltd, 28 July 2021).

-Where should I provide the information?
+Where, and how, should I provide the verification information?

 Although an ad which included the claim “the largest breakdown provider” also included the text “more mobile mechanics than any other UK breakdown service” and a footnote which stated the source of the figures, this was not considered sufficient to verify the claim.
-The ASA considered that, while there was an indication that further information regarding the claim was available, it was not sufficiently clear that this information was the means by which consumers would be able to verify the claim, and the location of the footnote, at the bottom of the page, meant it could have been overlooked (AA Ltd, 20 July 2022).
+While there was an indication that further information was available, it was not sufficiently clear that this was how consumers could verify the claim.
+The location of the footnote, at the bottom of the page, meant it could also have been overlooked (AA Ltd, 20 July 2022).

 It is also likely to be acceptable to provide verification information upon request, by directing consumers to contact a postal or email address to obtain verification information (Wm Morrison Supermarkets plc, 26 August 2015).